ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

    [[ To be removed from the final specification ]]

-  -00

-  * Created initial working group draft based on draft-jmiller-jose-json-proof-algorithms-01

   -02

   * Add new `BBS-DRAFT-3` and `BBS-PROOF-DRAFT-3` algorithms based on [@!I-D.irtf-cfrg-bbs-signatures], Draft 3.
   * Remove prior `BBS-X` algorithm based on a particular implementation of earlier drafts.

+  -01

+  * Correct cross-references within group
+  * Describe `issuer_header` and `presentation_header`
+  * Update BBS references to CFRG drafts
+  * Rework reference to HMAC ( RFC2104 )
+  * Remove ZKSnark placeholder

+  -00

+  * Created initial working group draft based on draft-jmiller-jose-json-proof-algorithms-01